• Skip to main content

 • AudioFile Golden Voice Michael Crouch describes his process for prep and character delineation in this interview.

-• Award-winning narrator and Casting Director Tanya Eby describes in this article how your prep might change as you gain experience.
+• Award-winning narrator and former casting director Tanya Eby describes in this article how your prep might change as you gain experience.
 In this article, she discusses whether to notify the author or producer about errors you discover in the book.
 (Note: You may need a subscription to read Tanya’s Substack.
 You’ll find a discount offer in the Welcome Center.)

 • Narrator Dawn Harvey shares excellent tips about prep in her article on VoiceOverXtra.